abeidahmed/ember-primitiveui/docs/docs/components/dialog.md

 ## Focus management

-When the dialog is opened, `dialog.Panel` will be focused an the focus will be trapped.
+When the dialog is opened, `dialog.Panel` will be focused and the focus will be trapped.
 If you want to customize the first focusable element, set `data-autofocus` on an element.

 Pressing `Tab` will cycle through all the focusable elements.